Special Forces soldier who 'never' quit to receive Medal of Honor nearly 60 years after grueling firefight - KTVZ

 “Will you quit?
 Obviously, Col. Davis showed, ‘I’m never going to quit.
 No matter what the odds, no matter how badly I’m hurt, I am not going to quit,'” Roberson said.
 “The grit, determination, competence under extreme duress — I can’t say enough about what he did.”

-Asked by CNN kept him going throughout the fight, Davis answered simply: “Others.”
+Asked by CNN what kept him going throughout the fight, Davis answered simply: “Others.”

 ‘He led by example’